 The predecessors of the Eskimo, Northwest Coast Indians, Pueblo mound builders, and other North American Indians.
 Concentrates on deductions from archaeological data for cultural development.

 L52 ARC 3163 Archaeology of China: Food and People

 China is a country with a large population, diverse landscapes, and unique food.
-This course explores the origins of Chinese food in the context of the formation of Chinese societies.
-During the last two decades, the archaeology of China has become a fast-moving subject with advances in methods, theories and changes of key perceptions.
+This course will explore the origins of Chinese food in the context of the formation of Chinese societies.
+During the last two decades, the archaeology of China has become a fast-moving subject, with advances in methods and theories as well as changes in key perceptions.
 In this context, the beginning and spread of food production in China has become one of the key questions in current archaeology.
-We focus on the process of domestication of plants and animals in various regions of China during the Holocene.
-We explore how those processes relate to other sectors of the Old World, such as those of South and Southwest Asia.
-This course pursues answers to the following questions: Why are the Chinese ways of living and eating different from those in the West?
+We will focus on the process of the domestication of plants and animals in various regions of China during the Holocene period.
+We will explore how those processes relate to other sectors of the Old World, such as those of South and Southwest Asia.
+This course will pursue answers to the following questions: Why are the Chinese ways of living and eating different from those of the West?
 How were production and consumption in China shaped by food globalization in prehistory?